Fine Arts Consultancies Business License in Dubai

 The UAE's art market has experienced sustained growth over the past decade, driven by a rising collector base across the Gulf region, increasing institutional investment in cultural infrastructure, and a government-backed creative economy agenda.
 Dubai has positioned itself as the region's foremost cultural hub, hosting internationally recognised art fairs, a growing network of commercial galleries, and active auction activity that draws buyers and sellers from across the globe.

 The UAE Creative Economy Strategy aims to make creative industries a core pillar of the national economy, creating significant demand for professional arts advisory services.
-Dubai South Business Hub Free Zone is particularly well suited to professional and consultancy-category licences, offering streamlined registration, 100% foreign ownership, and a business-friendly regulatory environment that appeals to independent practitioners and international firms alike.
+Dubai South Business Hub Free Zone is particularly well suited to professional and consultancy-category licenses, offering streamlined registration, 100% foreign ownership, and a business-friendly regulatory environment that appeals to independent practitioners and international firms alike.

-What the Fine Arts Consultancies Licence Covers
+What the Fine Arts Consultancies License Covers

-Activity Code 7020.78 falls under the Business License category and is classified as a Professional licence.
+Activity Code 7020.78 falls under the Business License category and is classified as a Professional license.
 It permits the holder to provide a range of fine arts advisory and consultancy services to private clients, corporate entities, and institutional collectors.
 Permitted activities typically include:

 Curation advice and exhibition strategy